 —Lisa Russ Spaar, Los Angeles Review of Books

-"Here is a story told in dazzling music, composed as much from silence as sound, by a speaker who is brave, honest, funny, and clear.
-With each new word, she steps us forward with the care we use to move into the dark night, when we cannot see the path ahead."
+"Here is a story told in dazzling music, composed as much from silence as sound, by a speaker who is brave, honest, funny, and clear.”

 —Rebecca Gayle Howell, The Common: A Modern Sense of Place